Zafer Çağlayan: 2013 corruption scandal

 On 17 December 2013, his son Salih Kaan Çağlayan was arrested for involvement in the 2013 corruption scandal.
 Zafer Çağlayan and two other ministers, namely Minister of the Interior Muammer Güler and Minister of Environment and Urban Planning Erdoğan Bayraktar, resigned on 25 December 2013, although Çağlayan and Güler remained as MPs.
 Former ministers deny the accusations.

 On 28 February 2014, Salih Kaan Caglayan has been released with two other people.
 The Istanbul prosecutor has decided not to proceed against the 53 accused in the December 17 corruption probe, the Public Prosecutor's Office announced on 17 October 2014.

 On 5 January 2015, A Turkish parliamentary committee has cleared four former ministers of corruption charges.
 The charges were cancelled.
 The investigation followed controversial police probes into the allegations, which the government and President Recep Tayyip Erdogan described as a coup attempt by police.
 On Wednesday, 21 January 2015, the Turkish parliament voted not to send to trial four former ministers accused of wrongdoing in a corruption investigation.

-Anti-semitic remarks
+Antisemitic remarks

 On 8 March 2014, during a public rally for his Justice and Development Party, Çağlayan spoke to the crowds.
 On the topic of the corruption scandal, he accused the instigators of the investigation of seeking to undermine the government and said: